 The UNIS Student Council (SC) consists of thirteen elected members which form the local student democracy.
 Student representatives are elected at the beginning of every semester by the Student body.
 The four main responsibilities are:

-- Representation within political and administrative structures: Student Council members are part of the UNIS Leadergroup, the Educational Committee and the UNIS board.
+- Representation within political and administrative structures: Student Council members are part of the UNIS Educational Committee and the UNIS board.
 They bring students suggestions, opinions and demands forward, take part in discussions and vote from the student’s perspective.
 Close contact and collaboration with the Student Parliament in Tromsø, the Norwegian Student Organisation and the Arctic Welfare Organization in Tromsø are maintained in order to obtain a high quality learning environment, which respects the role of the students.

 - Support of student social life by running activity groups and organizing social events like the weekly Friday Gatherings.
 Students are also encouraged to engage within the Longyearbyen society and several events organized by the Student Council are open to the whole Longyearbyen society to emphasize the important role of UNIS students within the local society.